-Modularization a At the OEM concerned, modularization is part of a very well defined set of imperatives that determine purchasing strategy, that include cost reduction, a shift to systems co-design and the globalisation of purchasing.
-The OEM has taken a group wide strategic decision to modularize and, from our interviews, it was evident that outsourcing is now regarded as a central part of modularization.
-The OEM has identified 10 modules that the engineering and product development functions are encouraged to adhere to.
+An alternative perspective was provided by an OEM that argued that one of the principal, if not the principal objective of modularization and outsourcing (in combination) was the benefit to technological competitiveness that it can bring.
+This view has profound implications for the well versed discussion of the relative power between OEMs and suppliers.
+Modularization aAt the OEM concerned, modularization is part of a very well defined setkey part ofof imperatives that determine purchasing strategy, that include costpurchasingreduction, a shift to systems co-design and the globalisation of purchasing.strategyThe OEM has taken a group wide strategic decision to modularize and,from our interviews, it was evident that outsourcing is now regarded as acentral part of modularization.
+The OEM has identified 10 modules thatthe engineering and product development functions are encouraged toadhere to.
 These 10 modules include the cockpit and the 'inner door'.